Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 As we all know, there is an enormous volume of data used in Big Data.
 For data, there are two main challenges.
 One is how to collect and manage a large volume of data and the other one is the analysis of the collected data.
 For dealing with such challenges, you need to have a messaging system.

 There are many benefits of Apache Kafka that justifies the usage of Apache Kafka:

 - Tracking web activities by storing/sending the events for real-time processes.

 - Continuous processing of streaming data to the topics.

-Professionals who are aspiring to make a career in Big Data Analytics using Apache Kafka messaging system should refer this Kafka Tutorial article.
-It will give you complete understanding about Apache Kafka.
+Professionals who are aspiring to make a career in Big Data Analytics using Apache Kafka messaging system should refer to this Kafka Tutorial.
+It will give you a complete understanding of Apache Kafka.